evlyn04/SC1015project/README.md

 1. Age of policyholder
 2. Age of car
 3. Duration of policy tenure
-4. Gross_weight
+4. Gross Weight of car
-5. Length of Car
+5. Length of car

 ## What did we learn from this project?
 - Identified Random Forest Model as our preferred model due to high predictive accuracy